 School History And Tradition

-With the Beatification of John Henry Cardinal Newman on Sept.
-19th, 2010 — the TCDSB officially recognized Blessed Cardinal Newman as the new name for our school at a Board Meeting in February 2011.
+With the canonization of John Henry Cardinal Newman – October 2019 — the TCDSB officially recognized St John Henry Newman Catholic High School as the new name for our school at a Board Meeting in December 2019.

 Aerial Photo (late 1970’s) Cardinal Newman, Scarborough, Ontario